Salc-wm/Master-ControlCenter/README.md

 </details>

 ## About the Project
-**Master Control Center (StackDash)** is a modular, local‑first dashboard for homelab, productivity and app launching workflows.
+**Master Control Center** is a modular, local‑first dashboard for homelab, productivity and app launching workflows.
 It combines:

 * Multi-page / tabbed layout
 * Grouped tiles for links, programs & widgets